thomasklemm/email_form_rails/README.md

 [Letter Opener](https://github.com/ryanb/letter_opener): Preview mail in the browser instead of sending.
 [Slim Rails](https://github.com/leogalmeida/slim-rails): Provides rails 3 generators for slim.
 (ERB or HAML will do as well)

+ActiveRecord Validations will be used as well to validate user input.

 Before deciding to use any of them go check out their documentation.
 They are all written by very fine folks.